KevinYang528/FileSaver/README.md

 [YouTube Demo](https://www.youtube.com/watch?v=Yxo3898we7Q&feature=youtu.be)

 # Feaure work
+Our FileSaver demo prototype use XOR encryption technology.

-Use more more security algorithm to encrypt files
+Therefore, we will use more security algorithm to encrypt files in the future.

 # Technologies Used
 - [webduino](https://webduino.io/)